MathOptInterface: a data structure for mathematical optimization problems: Bridges

 Following \citet{lubinComputingOperationsResearch2015}, in our benchmarks we fixed $d=100$ and $M=100$ and varied $N$.
 For each problem, we partition the solution time into a \textit{generation} step, in which the data is processed, and a \textit{load} step, in which the data is passed to the solver.
 While it is natural to compare the overhead of the modeling API with the time to solve the model, i.e., find an optimal solution, the latter depends on algorithmic parameters and tolerances that are challenging to set fairly (the overhead becomes arbitrarily small as the solve time increases).
 Instead, we consider a worst case by configuring the solvers to terminate immediately (after 1 millisecond for GLPK and 1 iteration for SCS).
 Hence, we call the time taken to load the data into the solver then immediately return as the \textit{load} time.
 Our experiments were performed on a Linux system with an Intel Xeon E5-2687 processor, 250 GB RAM, and the following combinations of software: Julia 1.5, Python 3.8, CVXPY 1.1.3, GLPK 4.64, and SCS 2.1.2.
 The results are shown in Table~\ref{tab:bridging_experiment}.

+\revisionb{Note that CVXPY is a higher-level modeling language than MathOptInterface, and it includes features such as grammar verification for disciplined convex programming that are not present in MathOptInterface.
+Therefore, there is an understandable and expected performance gap between MathOptInterface and CVXPY.
+Nevertheless, we include CVXPY as a useful reference point for an open-source modeling language that also reformulates a linear program to the conic form expected by solvers such as SCS, even if CVXPY does more work during the reformulation.}

 Using \texttt{MathOptInterface} or CVXPY results in overhead compared to using the C API of each solver directly.
 For CVXPY, this overhead can be a factor of 10 to 20.
 For \texttt{MathOptInterface}, it depends on whether the bridging system is used.
-If the bridging system is bypassed (i.e., \textit{scalar} for GLPK and \textit{vector} for SCS), the overhead of \texttt{MathOptInterace} varies between a factor of 1 and 2.5.
+If the bridging system is bypassed (i.e., \textit{scalar} for GLPK and \textit{vector} for SCS), the overhead of \texttt{MathOptInterface} varies between a factor of 1 and 2.5.
 If the bridging system is used, the overhead is approximately a factor of $4$ for GLPK, and a factor of 4--7 for SCS.
-The performance difference between \texttt{MathOptInterface} and CVXPY is most noticeable as the problem size increases.
 Readers may note that the load time for SCS \textit{direct} is always greater than the load time for SCS \textit{cvxpy}.
 This is because the \textit{direct} mode results in an extra copy in order to shift indices from 1-based Julia arrays to 0-based C arrays.
 Nevertheless, \textit{direct} always wins on \textit{total} time.